Storing Codable types in SwiftUI AppStorage

 .

-protocol in this post comes from this article, where Natalia uses the same approach to extend all codable Arrays
+The inspiration to types in this post comes from this article, where Natalia uses a similar approach to extend all codable Arrays

 and Dictionaries